 The Machine Relations Stack positions traditional PR as the input to Layer 1:

 Is Machine Relations just PR with a new name?
 No. PR is one input layer within Machine Relations.
 MR adds entity optimization, citation architecture, generative engine optimization, and AI-specific measurement.
 The earned media placement is the starting point, not the endpoint.
+PR generates the source material; MR ensures AI engines find, extract, attribute, and cite it.

 Who coined Machine Relations?
 Jaxon Parrott, founder and CEO of AuthorityTech, coined Machine Relations in 2024 to name the discipline of earning AI engine citations and recommendations for brands.